amaroteam/front-end-challenge/README.md

 ## Considerations

 - We won't limit your choice of tools or libraries.
 But make choices that suits your needs.
-There's no need to use a bazooka to kill an ant.
+There's no need to use a bazooka to kill an ant but the point of the challenge is to evaluate your skills.
-- Despite not having a time limit, we recommend that you don't spend more than **6 to 8 hours** working on this challenge.
+- Despite not having a time limit, we recommend that you don't spend more than **10 to 12 hours** working on this challenge.
 - Try to write the best code you possibly can.
 It will make our life easier when evaluating your solution.
 And remember: you'll have to explain it in person for us.

 ## Doubts?